 - 4.2.9.1 ERTMS/ETCS trains always have the possibility to perform start-of-mission in the area in rear of the ETCS border, but the selection of ETCS level(s) is limited by a table of priority of trackside supported levels if available onboard the train.
-This table is assumed to contain only the applicable level, therefore the train is assumed to start in level 2 in rear of the ETCS border and having any other level in the table would create a mixed level area which is out of scope for this guideline. - 4.2.9.2 After start of mission, the transition announcement to level STM can be given with the level 2 MA to cross the border.
-If no level 2 MA can be given into the level STM area, the transition to level STM can be performed in SR mode. - 4.2.9.3 This issue is considered in section 5.1.
+This table is assumed to contain only the applicable level, therefore the train is assumed to start in level 2 in rear of the ETCS border. - 4.2.9.2 In project specific situations it could be an operational benefit to have level NTC in the table of priority of trackside supported levels in rear of the border.
+This would create a mixed level area which is out of scope for this guideline. - 4.2.9.3 In case the table of priority of trackside supported levels is not available, i.e. after NP mode if cold movement detected or without cold movement information, the default list of levels configured onboard will be used.
+This list includes all the levels fitting the trackside infrastructures where the train has been granted access, see [SS040] 4.4.2.
+This could lead to wrong level selection during start of mission procedure in rear of the ETCS border.
+Additional mitigations for the risk signal passed at danger could be required in rear of danger points, e.g. a (switchable) balise group with level transition order to level 2 if signal is at danger.
+This will stop trains in wrong level without movement authority.
+Depending on the national system also adding protection by the national system equipment could be considered.

+- 4.2.9.4 After start of mission, the transition announcement to level NTC can be given with the level 2 MA to cross the border.
+If this level 2 MA cannot be given, the transition to level NTC can be performed in SR mode. - 4.2.9.5 This issue is considered in section 5.1.